-If the operator planted a cover crop in Spring/Summer or Fall of 2021 on this field, continue with item 21(j and k), otherwise, go to item 22.
+If the operator planted a cover crop in Spring/Summer or Fall of 2022 on this field, continue with item j and k, otherwise, continue.
 Cover crops are crops of grasses, small grains, or legumes that are grown primarily for seasonal cover and soil improvement.